Andreas162534/Physics-Labs/README.md

 light source Lab:
 I analysed discret and continous light sources by comparing the respective spectra.

 Fourier optics Lab:
 I analysed diffraction patterns of single and double slits.
 I further applied the concept of Fouriersynthesis.

+Temperature Measurement Lab written in english
+I used different measurement techniques like a gas thermometer, a platinum resistance thermometer, a infrared inferometer and a PtRh-thermocouple
+I measured the boiling temperature of liquid nitrogen.